Mass Psychosis: Understanding Its Causes And Mental Health Symptoms

-Mass psychosis, also referred to as mass psychogenic illness (MPI) or mass sociogenic illness (MSI), is generally defined as a social phenomenon in which individuals experience severe collective distress caused by delusions or false beliefs.
-These irrational behaviors or beliefs often spread rapidly within the group, frequently creating mass outbreaks of fear and anxiety.
+Mass psychosis, also referred to as mass psychogenic illness (MPI), mass hysteria, or mass sociogenic illness (MSI), is generally defined as a psychological and social phenomenon in which individuals experience severe collective distress caused by delusions or false beliefs.
+These irrational behaviors or beliefs often spread rapidly within the group, frequently creating mass outbreaks of fear and anxiety and leading to physical symptoms.

 The potential reasons for mass psychosis are varied and often reflective of cultural factors, interactions between individuals, and social constructs.
-This phenomenon has been observed throughout history in varying contexts, and its consequences can range from mild and minor to severe and widespread.
+This complex phenomenon has been observed throughout history in varying contexts, and its consequences can range from mild and minor to severe and widespread.
 However, there are ways to counter mass psychosis and cultivate better mental health in the community and for individuals.
-In general, these include education and awareness efforts and increasing availability of mental health services.
+In general, these include public health education and awareness efforts and increased availability of mental health services.

 Mass anxiety hysteria